 “The Clean Energy Council is inviting potential speakers to submit suggestions for thought-provoking topics to be considered for next year’s program.

 “This is an exciting time for the industry, with significant interest from local and overseas investors.
 Delegates at the conference always appreciate being challenged, illuminated and inspired by insightful presentations,” he said.

 The Australian Clean Energy Summit attracts hundreds of renewable energy industry executives, professionals from the business and finance sector, government decision-makers and technical experts to hear the latest updates on politics, policy, business and finance.

 The 2017 event will be held at The Hilton Sydney from 18-19 July, and will attract approximately 80 speakers across six conference streams.

-If you are interested in speaking at the next Australian Clean Energy Summit, fill out the form on the Call for Speakers page of the summit website.
+If you are interested in speaking at the next Australian Clean Energy Summit, please make a submission via the summit website.

 The Clean Energy Council would like to thank Goldwind Australia, which is the major sponsor for the event.